justincrapse/spotify_playlist_from_tracklist/README.md

 add_to_playlist.py

 output will appear and overright per genre/month.
 The output is stricly the failed tracks.
 You should see a new spotify playlist in your playlists with the tracks that succeeded.
 I see a 80 to 96% success rate depending on track availability.
 Further optimizations could be make, but this is a fairly strict search on all artists and remix artists needing to be included.

+Subsequent runs will update a genre playlist for the current month.
+Come a new month, a new playlist will be created.